-Facilities & Other Resources (Field 10 on the form) [DO NOT USE THIS FIELD] READ BELOW
+g.
+Facilities & Other Resources (Field 10 on the form) [DO NOT USE THIS FIELD] READ BELOW h.
+Equipment (Field 11 on the form) [DO NOT USE THIS FIELD] READ BELOW i.
+Other Attachments (Field 12 on the form)

 Include this information, if any, in the project narrative.
 Do not attach a file in this field.